Field Theory Equivalences as Spans of $L_\infty$-algebras: Quasi-isomorphisms and homotopy transfer

 \subsection{Quasi-isomorphisms and homotopy transfer for \texorpdfstring{$L_\infty$}{Linfty}-algebras}

 \paragraph{$L_\infty$-algebras.} In the following, we shall restrict ourselves to strong homotopy Lie algebras, or $L_\infty$-algebras for short.
 These can be defined as differential graded cocommutative coalgebras, or, dually, as differential graded commutative algebras, see e.g.~\cite{Jurco:2018sby} for a review in our conventions and~\cite{Zwiebach:1992ie,Lada:1992wc,Lada:1994mn} for original literature.
-Explicitly, we shall think of an $L_\infty$-algebra as a $\IZ$-graded vector space
+Explicitly, we shall think of an $L_\infty$-algebra as a $\IZ$-graded vector space\footnote{This definition has an evident generalisation to graded modules.}

 \paragraph{Morphisms of $L_\infty$-algebras.} Let $(\frL^{(1)},\mu_i^{(1)})$ and $(\frL^{(2)},\mu_i^{(2)})$ be two $L_\infty$-algebras.
 Strict morphisms of $L_\infty$-algebras $\phi:\frL^{(1)}\rightarrow \frL^{(2)}$ are cochain maps between the underlying cochain complexes that respect the higher brackets,